fmqeisfeld/MATLAB_helmholtz_solver/README.md

 ## Features
 - user defined, arbitrary density profile
-- you can adjust the angle of incidence and the polarizatio of the incoming light (s- or p-polarization)
+- you can adjust the angle of incidence and the polarization of the incoming light (s- or p-polarization)
 - plots the profile for the calculated absorbed power density
 - outputs the integral absorption, reflection and transmission
 - the material's permittivity can be modeled as a function of wavelenght, density and temperature